mumzworld-tech/StressMaster/PRODUCTION_PUBLISHING_GUIDE.md

 # 5. Publish (uses .npmrc token automatically)
 npm publish

-# For scoped packages (@mumzworld/stressmaster), publish as public:
+# Package is published as public by default (unscoped):
 # npm publish --access public

 **Note**: If `.npmrc` is configured with your npm token, you don't need to run `npm login`!